reslp/reproducibility-workshop/day-2/exercise-3-advanced-docker.rst

    Choose your favourite piece of bioinformatics software (command line tools) and try to run it via a Docker container.

    Two options:

-   - find a suitable existing Docker image
+   - find a suitable existing Docker image (e.g. try to Google for it or explore `Dockerhub <https://hub.docker.com/>`_)
    - Create your own Dockerfile and build an image yourself.

+   We'll briefly discuss your experiences in the group.

 Phew, for a minute there ... **Well Done !!!**